 The decision to use any technology should be based on your business goals.
 We strongly recommend using Next JS services if you want to:

 - Outperform your competition online

-- Serve clients with much better user experience
+- Serve clients with a much better user experience

 - Cut the maintenance costs